Kurisu-E/LearnHub/courses/En/note.md

 - More than half of public-sector workers but only about 15% of private-sector ones are unionized.
 - So `if` statements are a key part of any programmer's toolbox.

+#### 08/12/2025 {RW}

+- This might sound small, but to undo the effects of such a decrease a candidate would need 30 more GMAT points than would otherwise have been necessary.

 ## Exams